Omniwallet/docs/BusinessPlan.md

 This document is a business plan for creating an "Omniwallet for-profit company".

-# Core Mission Statement / 20 second pitch to Mastercoiners
+# Core Mission Statement

+AKA 20 second pitch to Mastercoiners

 [Omniwallet](https://github.com/mastercoin-MSC/omniwallet) is be the best, free, open source, secure, multi-currency wallet there is.
 It should grow to support all major digital currencies, and allow people to fork it and add their own currencies via a module system.